 Once you have your computer the next the question is “is it secure?”
 That means having an antivirus to protect your computer(s) from worms or viruses, then a VPN to protect your browsing history (don’t rely on free ones, it could get messy).

 You can quickly make sure you’re securely browsing via HTTPS (HTTP is unsecured) by trying HTTPS Everywhere, protecting you from active attacks or traffic analysis.

 Working from home is great, no boss over your shoulder, you own your own day, day deciding what to do next.
 But that’s the crux you have to decide what to do next.
 Don’t let that little devil on your shoulder have their way, or you could lose hours liking memes on Facebook or cat videos on Youtube.
 So what do you do?
-There’s good old self-discipline and if the fear of not being able to pay rent isn’t enough to motivate you, there are plenty of Apps to keep you focussed like Momentum, Win the Day and Freedom (which will allow you to block or restrict your internet access).
+There’s good old self-discipline and if the fear of not being able to pay rent isn’t enough to motivate you, there are plenty of Apps to keep you focussed like Momentum and Freedom (which will allow you to block or restrict your internet access).

 End of your day

 Once its time to finish up for the day, give your workspace a quick tidy, it will help you face it tomorrow if it’s neater.

 Now its time socialise after a day in solitude make the effort.
 So if you live alone go to the gym, socialise with friends or use meetup but if you have housemates or family enjoy chatting about their day.